A New Wave of Evidence: The Impact of School, Family, and Community Connections on Student Achievement

 This research synthesis is the second in a series that will examine key issues in the field of family and community connections with schools.
 It is a synthesis of 51 studies about the impact of family and community involvement on student achievement and effective strategies to connect schools, families and community.
-You can save money by purchasing the bundle of three research syntheses.

 |Access the PDF Files |

 The new research synthesis produced by SEDL's National Center for Family and Community Connections with Schools examines the impact of different family and community connections on student achievement.

 Authors Anne Henderson and Karen Mapp reviewed more than 50 research studies published since 1995 to compile A New Wave of Evidence.